kirthi1313/Online-Pizza-Ordering-App/README.md

-# Project Title

-Pizza Ordering App Demo
+# Pizza Ordering App Demo

-## Description

 Application has been developed with the following technologies:
-Angular 11,HTML5,CSS,Typescript - Client side
+* Angular 11,HTML5,CSS,Typescript - Client side
-NodeJS - Server side
+* NodeJS - Server side
-PostgreSQL PHPPgAdmin Interface used to create Database.
+* PostgreSQL PHPPgAdmin Interface used to create Database.

 ## Getting Started